pietrodn/lo-phi/slide.md

 * From raw data:
     * SATA frame *XYZ*
     * TCP packet *ABC*
-    * Some bytes in RAM at `0xDEADBEEF`
+    * Some string at memory address `0xDEADBEEF`
 * To concise, high-level event descriptions:
-    * A file has been written
+    * `/etc/passwd` has been read
-    * A connection has been opened
+    * A connection to `badguy.com` has been opened

-Tools used and modified for live analysis:
+Tools employed and modified for live analysis:

 * Disk forensics: **Sleuthkit**
 * Memory forensics: **Volatility**